How to Send Mass DMs on Twitter Safely in 2026

 Twitter's terms of service prohibit spam and platform manipulation, not automation itself.
 Businesses and creators have been sending bulk DMs on Twitter for years.
 The ones who succeed understand the difference between valuable outreach and spam.

-Here's the reality: Twitter's algorithms are sophisticated enough to distinguish between:
+Here is the reality: Twitter's algorithms are sophisticated enough to distinguish between:

 - Spam: Identical messages, aggressive volume, no prior engagement, suspicious links